telvarost/MiscTweaks-StationAPI/README.md

     * Config is available through [ModMenu](https://modrinth.com/mod/modmenu-beta) and [GlassConfigAPI](https://modrinth.com/mod/glass-config-api)
 * Allow defusing TNT with shears (use left-click to defuse)
 * Add chance for apples to drop from oak leaves
-  * Note: There currently seems to be a bug with GlassConfigAPI where Integer configs need to be saved twice to take effect
 * Disable all explosions
   * Disable TNT explosions breaking blocks
   * Disable creeper explosions breaking blocks